coljac

 All the news that’s ideologically fit to print

-Posted by Colin in Stuff on October 18th, 2010 | 1 Comment
+Posted by Colin on Oct 18, 2010 in Stuff | 1 comment

 As I mentioned before, one of the surprises in visiting North Korea was how the cult of personality based around the Kims was even more severe than I expected.
 President-for-eternity Kim Il Sung’s smiling chubby face was everywhere, including the sides of buildings, numerous shrines and mosaics, and upon the left breast of every North Korean citizen over the age of 15.
 (When we asked what happens if you lose your Kim badge, we were told it would never happen, nobody would be so careless.)